Amalgamated Engineering Union: History

 The resulting union had a membership of 450,000, about 300,000 coming from the ASE.

 In 1922 employers, represented by the Engineering Employers' Federation, launched an industry-wide lockout in an attempt to reverse the gains made by the AEU during WWI and its aftermath.
 Exploiting the downturn in economic conditions in the engineering industry, they demanded the union forfeit control over overtime.
 The lockout lasted from 11 March to 13 June and involved 260,000 workers, 90,000 of them represented by the AEU.
 The lockout ended with the union conceding some of the employers' demands.

 The AEU continued to grow and absorb smaller unions.
 From 1926, it accepted members who had not completed an apprenticeship.
 In 1933, it had 168,000 members, and 390,900 by the end of the decade.
 Its largest membership growth came during the Second World War when its all-male membership voted to admit women for the first time and 100,000 joined almost immediately, membership reaching 825,000 by 1943.
 It admitted women due to the increasing role of female industrial workers in the British home front, as well as to prevent either female workers joining rival unions or non-union female workers from undercutting union wages.
-However, the AEU also lost its overseas branches in Australia, New Zealand, and South Africa, which became independent unions.
+However, during World War II the AEU also lost its overseas branches in Australia, New Zealand, and South Africa, which became independent unions.

 From the 1940s, the AEU also absorbed various smaller unions: the Amalgamated Society of Glass Works Engineers, Amalgamated Society of Vehicle Builders, Carpenters and Mechanics, Amalgamated Machine, Engine and Iron Grinders' and Glaziers' Society, Leeds Spindle and Flyer Makers' Trade and Friendly Society, United Operative Spindle and Flyer Makers' Trade and Friendly Society, and the Turners', Fitters' and Instrument Makers' Union.